Top SEC official raps U.S. risk council for seeking to grab power

 “The FSOC process itself is far more dangerous to our financial markets than the purported risk factors it was purportedly created to address.”

-Gallagher’s letter is unusual for an SEC commissioner.
-Typically a commissioner does not submit formal comment letters on matters in which the SEC is soliciting public feedback.
+Gallagher’s letter is unusual for an SEC commissioner, who typically does not submit formal comment letters on matters in which the SEC is soliciting public feedback.

-On May 19, the FSOC will hold a public roundtable of industry experts and academics to review the asset-management industry’s activities and potential risks.
-BlackRock Inc and Fidelity are among some of the largest asset managers.
+On May 19, the FSOC will hold a public roundtable of industry experts and academics to review whether large fund managers such as BlackRock Inc and Fidelity pose systemic risks.

 The FSOC, chaired by Treasury Secretary Jack Lew and made up of the heads of all financial regulators, can dub large financial firms as “systemic” and subject them to Fed oversight if it thinks they are too risky.